jfhbrook/susitna/adrs/012-execution-domain-model.md

 - **Lines**: A command group combined with a preceding line number.
 Lines are currently contained on a single source line, though that may not be true in the future if newlines can be escaped (like Bash).

-**TODO:** Instructions are actually made up of op codes *and* arguments.
-These arguments can, for example, be addresses of constants or variables, or jump locations.
-Therefore, op codes *themselves* are only *part* of an instruction.
-**This means we can not simply rename instructions to codes!**

-Can we refer to them as "source instructions" and "bytecode instructions"?

-- **Instructions**: *op codes* which, when encountered by the runtime, cause some effect to occur.
+- **Instructions**: Collections of *op codes* and *addresses* which, when encountered by the runtime, cause some effect to occur.
-- **Op codes**: Integer values which constitute *instructions* in the context of the runtime.
+- **Op codes**: Integer values which, when combined with addresses into *instructions*, cause the `runtime` to execute an "operation".
 These values are between 0 and 255, and are intended to be represented by bytes (as in bytecode).
 These are also called "byte codes" - or simply "codes".
-Note that "op" is short for "operation", though this is unrelated to the idea of *operations* within Matanuska's source code.
+"Op" is short for "operation".
+- **Operations** (**bytecode**): Stateful actions which occur when the `runtime` encounters an *op code*.
+This is distinct from *operations* in source or AST code, though they may implement the behavior implied by a source or AST operation.
 - **Chunks**: Collections of *bytecode*, along with various pieces of metadata.
 These form the base units which are executed by the `runtime`.
   This term comes directly from `Crafting Interpreters`.
-- **Bytecode**: The unifying concept around *op codes* and *chunks*.
-In other words, *bytecode* is made up of *chunks* and *codes*.
+- **Bytecode**: The unifying concept around *op codes*, *instructions* and *chunks*.
+In other words, *bytecode* is made up of *chunks* and *instructions*.

-However, in the [MSX Wiki](https://www.msx.org/wiki/Category:MSX-BASIC_Instructions), they very consistently call them "instructions" - and it is believed that the domain model in not *just* MSX BASIC but most other classic BASIC follow this pattern.
+However, in the [MSX Wiki](https://www.msx.org/wiki/Category:MSX-BASIC_Instructions), they very consistently call them "instructions" - and it is believed that the domain model in not *just* MSX BASIC but most other classic BASIC languages as well.

 This raises the question: should Matanuska rename "commands" to "instructions"?
 If so, how would this decision cascade to the rest of the domain model?